Cost & access · Retatrutide 2026

 All retatrutide currently available in the US comes from compounding pharmacies — either 503B outsourcing facilities (FDA-registered, batch compounders) or 503A compounding pharmacies (patient-specific prescriptions).

-Estimated Cost: What Compounded Retatrutide Costs Per Month
+What Compounded Retatrutide Costs

 503B/503A the only legal compounding classifications in the US